University of Florida Veterinary Diagnostic Labs

 FedEx Shipping Billable Stamp:

-If you require several stamps, please contact us and we will be happy to mail them to you by USPS.
+To order stamps, please contact us and they will be mailed to your clinic via USPS.

 General Supplies Needed to Ship Specimens: